adisahume/referralflow/README.md

 ### 4. **LinkedIn DMs and Notes**

-**Why it falls short:**
-- ❌ No filtering or reminders
+❌ No filtering or reminders
-- ❌ Conversations buried in inbox
+❌ Conversations buried in inbox
-- ❌ Zero structure or visibility
+❌ Zero structure or visibility

 ReferralFlow is built for clarity and next steps.